weo-media/bookmarklets/README.md

 #### Bookmarklets Releases
 takes you to the github page
 #### Close
 Closes the panel.
-You can also click the top bar of the panel to reopen and close the panel.
-Refresh the page to totally get rid of the panel.
+You can also click the top bar of the panel to reopen and hide the panel if you don't want to totally get rid of it.